Chapter 4. Using PostGIS: Data Management and Queries

 The basis for the PostGIS geometry type is a plane.
 The shortest path between two points on the plane is a straight line.
 That means calculations on geometries (areas, distances, lengths, intersections, etc) can be calculated using cartesian mathematics and straight line vectors.

 The basis for the PostGIS geographic type is a sphere.
 The shortest path between two points on the sphere is a great circle arc.
 That means that calculations on geographies (areas, distances, lengths, intersections, etc) must be calculated on the sphere, using more complicated mathematics.
-For more accurate measurements, the calculations must take the actual spheroidal shape of the world into account, and the mathematics becomes very complicated indeed.
+For more accurate measurements, the calculations must take the actual spheroidal shape of the world into account.

 Because the underlying mathematics is much more complicated, there are fewer functions defined for the geography type than for the geometry type.
 Over time, as new algorithms are added, the capabilities of the geography type will expand.